CSIRAC: Preservation

 The machine found a permanent home with Museums Victoria in 2000.
 It has not been operable since its shutdown, but many of the programs that ran on it have been preserved, and an emulator has been written for it.
 The curators have decided that, aside from the cost of restoring the device, the huge number of repairs that would be required to make it safe to operate (CSIRAC used 30 kilowatts of power in operation) would detract from its historical authenticity.

 After being exhibited at Melbourne Museum for many years, it was relocated to Scienceworks in 2018 and is now on permanent display in the Think Ahead gallery.

 CSIRAC is listed on the Victorian Heritage Register and is included in a Heritage Overlay.

 It is listed as a National Engineering Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program.

+Legacy

+In 2025, Australian electronic DJ and music producer Ninajirachi released the song "CSIRAC", paying tribute to the computer, on her debut album I Love My Computer.